The History Of Marriage In The United Kingdom

 The history of marriage in the United Kingdom

 Before the Law on Marriages was adopted in 1753, which became the first legislative act in England and Wales that had anything to do with the institution of marriage, England was dominated by common-law marriage, which implied actual cohabitation and did not lead to any rights and responsibilities.
-After the adoption of the Marriage Act of 1753, only marriages committed by the Church of England, as well as Quaker and Jewish marriages, began to be recognized in England.
+After the adoption of the Marriage Act of 1753, only marriages committed by the Church of England, as well as Quaker and Jewish marriages, began to be recognised in England.
 This meant in fact that the followers of the Roman Catholic Church, members of various other religious communities, and atheists could not formally marry in England and Wales.

-Representatives of various religious faiths and atheists had to change their religion in order to marry since persons whose marriage was not recognized as legal could not have the same rights and obligations as official spouses, which caused many serious problems, primarily with their legal status children who were considered illegitimate.
+Representatives of various religious faiths and atheists had to change their religion in order to marry since persons whose marriage was not recognised as legal could not have the same rights and obligations as official spouses, which caused many serious problems, primarily with their legal status children who were considered illegitimate.
 Thus, the primary task of such legal regulation was to attract as many inhabitants of England as possible, mostly Catholics, into the fold of the Church of England.

-However, in 1836 the Law on Marriages in England was adopted, which legalized civil marriage, making marriage in England and Wales accessible to all those who previously weren’t able to marry.
+However, in 1836 the Law on Marriages in England was adopted, which legalised civil marriage, making marriage in England and Wales accessible to all those who previously weren’t able to marry.
 Thus, since 1837, registrar officials have been granted the right to register marriages with the registry offices.
 The current Marriage Law was adopted in 1949.
 This law provided for more detailed regulation in the field of marriage without changing the previously adopted methods of marriage.
 Not only the institution of marriage has changed but also dating in general, the laws are constantly adapted to realities of human life.
 There were not all girls online dating sites back in the day, no internet, no speed dating.

 So, marriage as a religious institution still exists in the UK today and is equal in its legal status to civil law marriage.
 According to the law, priests of the Anglican Church are obliged to marry if one of the future spouses lives in the territory of the local church parish, regardless of whether they are parishioners or not.
 In some cases, a special permit may be issued for the marriage of persons who do not live in the territory of the local church parish.